mansj/enable-media-replace/readme.txt

 If you want more control over the format used to display the time, you can use the format option, so `[file_modified id=870 format=Y-m-d]` would display the file modification date but not the time.
 The format string uses [standard PHP date() formatting tags](http://php.net/manual/en/function.date.php).

 == Changelog ==

+= 3.0.3 =
+* Scrapped old method of detecting media screen, button to replace media will now show up in more places, yay!
+* Made sure the call to get_attached_file() no longer skips filters, in response to several users wishes.
+* Suppressed error messages on chmod()
+* Added Japanese translation (Thank you, chacomv!)

 = 3.0.2 =
 * Cleaned up language files